thulefog/whereclosest/README.md

 ## Tide Tables

+Following the line of reasoning for finding where the closest is of something - what is more enjoyable thought experiment is the pursuit of optimal waves based on the local tide tables.

 For a surfer, kayaker or stand up boarder there are Tide Tables published as open data sources as per the API endpoint from NOAA desribed here:

 https://tidesandcurrents.noaa.gov/api/